-Strategy 1 Details For mative Revi iews Strategy 1: PLC # 1: Teacher teams will meet to discuss student data (summative and formative) and make plans for the following weeks that Formative address student data-based strengths and weaknesses.
+Strategy 1 Details For mative Revi iews ategy 1: Teacher teams will meet to discuss student data (summative and formative) and make plans for the following weeks that address Formative student data-based strengths and weaknesses.
 Discussions will be TEKS driven.
 Teachers will renew data and model specific teaching strategies.
-Nov Feb June PLC # 2: Teacher teams will meet with Instructional Coaches to review/provide the tools and resources for the courses that will immediately focus on high yield instructional strategies.
-45% 50% Strategy's Expected Result/Impact: Overall raw EOC scores will improve by 4 more questions correct in comparison to student scores from 2023 spring administration.
-Staff Responsible for Monitoring: Department heads, teachers, administrators, instructional coaches Strategy 2 Details For mative Revi iews trategy 2: Professional development sessions throughout the year during Workshop Wednesday led by instructional coaches and by teachers Formative will refresh and focus on high yield instructional strategies to increase student academic discourse and engagement.
-Nov Feb June Strategy's Expected Result/Impact: 95% of students will demonstrate growth on classroom summative assessments by May 2024.
-Staff Responsible for Monitoring: Instructional Leadership Team, Instructional Coaches, Administrators 40% 60% Strategy 3 Details For Formative Reviews Strategy 3: PLC # 3 will discuss what they will do in the classroom instructionally to support students who did and did not master classroom Formative objectives with the goal of designing Tier I interventions and extensions for students as a team.
-Nov Feb June Strategy's Expected Result/Impact: PLC teams will design at least 2 common intervention and extension lesson plans per six weeks.
+Feb Apr June Teacher teams will meet with Instructional Coaches to review/provide the tools and resources for the courses that will immediately focus on high yield instructional strategies.
+Strategy's Expected Result/Impact: Overall raw EOC scores will improve by 4 more questions correct in comparison to student scores from 2024 spring administration.
+Staff Responsible for Monitoring: Department heads, teachers, administrators, instructional coaches Strategy 2 Details For Formative Reviews Strategy 2: Professional development sessions throughout the year led by instructional coaches, teachers, and content specialists will refresh Formative and focus on high yield instructional strategies to increase student academic discourse and engagement.
+Feb Apr June Strategy's Expected Result/Impact: Students will demonstrate growth on benchmarks and/or MAP testing by May 2025.
+Staff Responsible for Monitoring: Instructional Leadership Team, Instructional Coaches, Administrators Strategy 3 Details For mative Revi iews Strategy 3: PLCs will answer the 4 PLC Guiding Questions to instructionally support students who did and did not master the material.
+Formative Strategy's Expected Result/Impact: PLC teams will design at least 2 common intervention and extension lesson plans per six weeks.
 Teams will consider at least one lesson plan that is confidence/capacity driven and/or contains a no risk evaluation.
-Staff Responsible for Monitoring: Teachers, Department heads, Administrators 40% 60%
+Feb Apr June Staff Responsible for Monitoring: Teachers, Department heads, Administrators